-In addition, if you progress onto the MA award pathway general teaching sessions on MCS007 are a blend of face-to-face contact and virtual learning exercises.
+In addition, if you progress onto the MA award pathway general teaching sessions on COU7007M are a blend of face-to-face contact and virtual learning exercises.
 There is formative feedback and the VLE will continue to be a repository for teaching materials.
 You will also receive individual supervisory support whilst undertaking your research project.
 You will keep your academic tutor support and tutorials will be available with tutors teaching on the module.

-Progression and Graduation Requirements
+Progression and graduation requirements

-The University's general regulations for postgraduate awards apply to this programme.
+The University's general requiations for postgraduate awards apply to this programme.

-Any modules that must be passed for progression or award are indicated in the Programme Structure section.
+Any modules that must be passed for progression or award are indicated in the Programme Structure section as non-compensatable.